Zeenat-K/BoomBikes-Bike-Sharing-Case-Study-/README.md

 Found some interesting insights!
 The key one being that most bike-rentals happen when the **weather is _Clear_, during Fall season (_September!_) and during weekdays (esp. _Thursday_)** .
 More on that in the notebook.

-This one was a bit tough, but fun :)
+This one was a bit tough, but fun :) Feel free to provide all your suggestion and feedback...!!

 Download dataset by clicking [here](https://drive.google.com/drive/folders/1QF52BLUjgmJ6kO11-Psx18BSlJFL-16d?usp=sharing).